mhomran/u-boot-rpi3-b-plus/README.md

     - Start your Raspberry Pi and interrupt the u-boot autoboot.

     - Then, set two environment variables that indicate the host and the target IP addresses.
-The first one is `serverip, which sets the server IP address, which is `192.168.2.3` in my case.
-The second one is `ipaddr` which indicates the Raspberry Pi IP address, which is `192.168.2.2 in my case.
+The first one is `serverip`, which sets the server IP address, which is `192.168.2.3` in my case.
+The second one is `ipaddr` which indicates the Raspberry Pi IP address, which is `192.168.2.2` in my case.

         `setenv serverip 192.168.2.3`

         `setenv ipaddr 192.168.2.2`

     - Load the kernel using this command:

         `tftpboot ${kernel_addr_r} Image`